datalift-project/datalift/stringtouri/readme.txt

 Title: StringToURI Readme
 Author: Thibaud Colas
-Date: 10/07/12
+Date: 15/07/12

 # StringToURI Readme #

 ## tl;dr ##

 This module is an interface for [StringToURI]("http://stringtouri.assembla.me/").
+Version 0.8

 ## What is StringToURI ? ##